ynhhoJ/cdda-translation-tool/README.md

 bun run commit-po
 ```

-This stages all generated files and creates a git commit with a message that includes the date from the `.po` file header, for example:
+This saves all generated files into Git with a message that includes the date from the `.po` file header, for example:
 `Extracted PO files 2026-03-12 10:00+0000`

+If it worked, you will see a line like: `[main abc1234] Extracted PO files 2026-03-12 10:00+0000`

 > **First time?** You may see a Git error asking you to set your name and email.
 Run these two commands once:
 > ```bash